ritchann/CarPlateRecognition/README.md

 # To measure the accuracy of the object detector, the method of Intersection over Union (IOU)

+Task:
+The company needs to recognize the license plates of cars to understand whether to open the barrier or not.
+The car drive up to the barrier, the camera is directed at the car and provides information.
+The car plate is recognized, if the number is not recognized, then the barrier remains lowered, otherwise the barrier rises and passes the car into the territory.
+Currently, image recognition is taking place, there is no example of the video stream working.

 Batch - 6, epochs - 30, optimizer - SGD<br />
 Accuracy: 0.7244897959183674